Recovering from any kind of surgery takes time, with different experiences depending on the type of procedure.

 - You should be able to resume an exercise routine in 4-6 weeks, depending on how you feel.
 You can usually go back to work in 3-6 weeks, depending on what kind of work you do.

 - You should add pelvic floor exercises, also known as Kegels, to your exercise routine.
 For instance, vaginal prolapse can occur after a hysterectomy—regardless of the reason for the surgery.
 7 Strong pelvic floor muscles are important to pelvic health in general.
 There are even tools available to help train your pelvic floor muscles.
-The INNOVO Urinary Incontinence Kit is not just for those with incontinence.
-The shorts and controller will help you perform Kegel exercises properly, in short 30-minute sessions, strengthening your pelvic floor.
-Subscribe to the INNOVO newsletter to receive a $20 discount code for your purchase!
+Gynesis FDA-cleared pelvic floor trainer shorts support women to take control of their pelvic health with a simple, effective, external, and accessible solution.
+Using advanced Multipath Technology, Gynesis delivers targeted muscle stimulation with Kegel exercises that helps retrain and rebuild your pelvic floor—so you can achieve stronger bladder control and with confidence.

 - Some women experience emotional reactions to a hysterectomy.
 Some women feel a sense of loss due to the fact they can no longer have children.
 You may also feel emotions depending on your condition, and whether the problem has been treated.
 Any feelings of sadness that linger should be discussed with a healthcare provider.2